mikeholler/mikeholler.github.io/_posts/2015-07-01-java-priorityqueue-pitfalls.md

 Given the use of Comparator and PriorityQueue together, it seems reasonable to assume the items in the queue are ordered.
 The whole point of a PriorityQueue, after all, is to return the contained object with the highest priority when remove(), poll(), element(), or peek() are called (the standard Queue accessor methods).
-Similarly reasonable is the assumption that iterating over a PriorityQueue thusly returns objects with highest priority first.
+Similarly reasonable is the assumption that iterating over a PriorityQueue thus returns objects with highest priority first.
-There are a number of scenarios where one might want to iterate over a PriorityQueue, and it seems intuitive that this iteration should happen in a manner consistent with how the contained items might come out of the queue, their prioirty order.
+There are a number of scenarios where one might want to iterate over a PriorityQueue, and it seems intuitive that this iteration should happen in a manner consistent with how the contained items might come out of the queue, their priority order.

 ```java
 /**